Jacobs-University/eyden-tracer-05/README.md

 **Name:** .......
 ## Problem 1
 ### Supersampling (Points 10 + 10 + 10)
+In this assignment we will concentrate on stochastic ray-tracin and start with developing samplers, which generate random samples covering a unit square area.

 A pixel actually corresponds to a square area.
 Currently you are sampling the pixels only at their center, which lead to aliasing.
 As you have learned in the lecture, the most simple way for removing aliasing artifacts from your image is _supersampling_, _i.e._ to shoot more than one ray per pixels.
 The three most frequently used supersampling strategies are:

 **Regular Sampling:** The Pixel is subdivided into _n = m x m_ equally sized regions, which are sampled in the middle: